hiddify/Hiddify-Manager/README.md

 ***
 ## Why Hiddify-Manager?
-Hiddify-Manager is a mixture of Hidden and Simplify.
-It is a panel with a wide range of features and capabilities that helps you enjoy hassle-free and secure internet browsing.
+The word *Hiddify* is a combination of hidden and simplify.
+We aim to bring together everything that helps to make it simple and hidden in **Hiddify-Manager**.
+In other words, it is a panel with a wide range of features and capabilities that helps you enjoy hassle-free and secure internet browsing.”.
 Serving as a user-friendly VPN solution, Hiddify ensures that you can access the free internet with ease and peace of mind.

 ### Attractive features
 - **Quick installation**